What procedures do I need to follow after receiving the offer/conditional offer of admission?

 Applications for deferment of payment of composition fees would only be approved exceptionally by the Dean of Student Affairs.
 If you would like to apply for deferment of payment of composition fees, please contact the Centre of Development and Resources for Students (CEDARS) at (852) 2859 2305 or at email@example.com.

 Please open a bank account once you have arrived Hong Kong.
-As for the documents required to open a bank acount, please click here and refer to the section "Planning Your Stay> Finances" in the 'Preparatory Guide for Non-local Students' published by CEDARS.
-You can then update the relevant information in the Student Information System (“SIS”) via HKU Portal and return the "Postgraduate Scholarship - Personal Record Form" to the Graduate School upon completion.
+As for the documents required to open a bank account, please click here and refer to the section "Planning Your Stay> Finances" in the 'Preparatory Guide for Non-local Students' published by CEDARS.
+You can then update the relevant information through the Student Information System (“SIS”) (HKU Portal > SIS Menu > Financial Services > View / Amend Bank Account Info) on or before the 10th day of the first month as a PGS holder.
+Late update of bank account information in SIS will lead to postponement of PGS payment.
+Payment details can be viewed at SIS (HKU Portal > SIS Menu > Financial Services > PGS / HKPF Details)

 MPhil students are normally required to register on/before September 1 (or January 1).
 PhD students can register on the first day of any month.